 Meta tags provide structured metadata about a webpage.

-You’ve likely heard about “meta titles” and “meta descriptions.”
+You’ve likely heard about “meta titles or website titles” and “meta descriptions.”
 Meta tags are essentially data about data on your web pages.

 Meta tags are essential because they help connect your content with the right people searching for it.
 Meta tags also entice people to click through to your content over competing pages.